-The Southwest Washington Accountable Community of Health (SW ACH) is dedicated to improving the health of the populations of Clark and Skamania counties by decreasing health disparities, improving the efficiency of health care delivery, and empowering individuals and their communities through collaboration, innovation, and engagement.
+The Southwest Washington Accountable Community of Health (SW ACH) is dedicated to improving the health of the populations of Clark, Skamania, and Klickitat counties by decreasing health disparities, improving the efficiency of health care delivery, and empowering individuals and their communities through collaboration, innovation, and engagement.

 Great news!
 The five-year Medicaid Transformation Demonstration (MTD)